Microchips. Pexels Images.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from ARM’s 12-F reports and earnings releases which are available in ARM Financial Reports.
+1. All financial figures presented were obtained and referenced from ARM’s quarterly and annual reports published on the company’s investor relations page: ARM Financial Reports.

 2. Pexels Images.